tradingview-pine-seeds/docs/repo.md

 Send us an email to pine.seeds@tradingview.com with the subject __Pine Seeds Request__.
 Specify your GitHub username and the desired repository suffix.
 Note that the maximum number of characters in the suffix is 16 and in the whole repository name is 64.
+Please al
 The repository name will be `seed_<your_github_username>_<suffix_you_provided>`.
+In your message please also describe how you intend to use Pine Seeds and how did you find out about it.

 > __Note__
 >